-Insert multiple rows below the selected row

-Click Table Insert rows, type a value in the Number of rows box, and enable the Below the selection option.
+Insert multiple rows below the selected row Click Table Insert rows, type a value in the Number of

 When you use either the Row above command or the Row below command from the Table Insert menu, the number of rows that are inserted depends on how many rows you have selected.
 For example, if you have selected two rows, then two rows are inserted in the table.